austinBailey5624/MonsterMaster/README.md

 8. **Monster evolution isn't linear.** How you use the monster will determine how it evolves-usually.
 A monster that attacks physically will have a different evolution than if that same monster used only magical attacks.
 9. **Monsters are Expensive** There is no infinite box to hold the monsters, keeping them costs money - higher for stronger evolutions/generations.
 You cant simply catch all of them, because you probably cant afford it-unless you own the world.

+## Why is it so pixelated?

+Because I'm one guy and I have a lot of ideas that I want to try out and incorporate into the game- I'd rather have a bunch of super pixelated characters mucking about than a few really pretty characters with a very limited scope.
+In short, I prefer breath do depth
+(in graphics at least).

 ## Gameplay